Reverend Mycal Xavier Brickhouse serves as the 16th Senior Pastor of Cary First Christian Church in Cary, NC.

 A forever Tar Heel, Rev. Brickhouse earned a Bachelor of Arts degree in Political Science and a Bachelor of Arts degree in African American Studies from The University of North Carolina at Chapel Hill.

 On a mission of reconciliation, Rev. Brickhouse earned a Master of Divinity Degree from Duke Divinity School, where he was awarded the Julian Abele Student of the Year Award.
+Rev. Brickhouse is currently pursuing the Doctorate of Ministry at Duke Divinity School.

 Rev. Brickhouse has also completed the Black Theology and Leadership Institute at Princeton Theological Seminary; and the Millennial Leaders Project Summer Conference at Union Theological Seminary.

-As an active volunteer in the community, Rev. Brickhouse currently serves as a member of the Cary Coalition of Wake County Habitat for Humanity; member of the Building Bridges of Cary Police Department; member of the Board of Directors for The Colossian Forum; member of the strategy team for ONE Wake; and the Chair for the Western Regional Community Advisory Committee of Wake County Human Services.
+As an active volunteer in the community, Rev. Brickhouse currently serves as a member of the Cary Coalition of Wake County Habitat for Humanity; member of the Building Bridges of Cary Police Department; member of the Board of Directors for The Colossian Forum; member of the strategy team for ONE Wake; and Co-Chair for the Western Regional Community Advisory Committee of Wake County Human Services.

 Kristin McCullough Brickhouse, affectionately known as Lady K, is a woman of grace and elegance.
 She is a graduate of The University of North Carolina at Chapel Hill, with a Bachelor of Arts in Psychology and a Bachelor of Arts in African American Studies